 counting (even, odd numbers, stopping on a particular number)

 Research shows OCD is a brain disorder.
 It has been described as a “brain glitch” where the brain sends false messages such as “the oven is still on” and the affected person feels a compulsion to perform rituals to shut off the voice delivering the message.
 OCD tends to run in families, although it doesn’t mean you will definitely develop it.
 Becoming a mother may cause a mild case of OCD to worsen.
 Illness, major life changes, and stress may create new fears and obsessions.
-Recent studies have indicated that streptococcal infection may trigger OCD in children.

 Screening and Diagnosis

 At you or your child’s initial visit at Horizon Therapy Group, your therapist will complete a thorough assessment of the above symptoms, when they began, and the extent of the disruption it causes.
 They will also cover family history and current life stressors.
-Your therapist will also be able to differentiate between OCD and other disorders, such as Obsessive Compulsive Personality Disorder (OCPD).
+Your therapist will be able to differentiate between OCD and other disorders, such as Obsessive Compulsive Personality Disorder (OCPD).
 OCPD is much different in that the compulsive behavior comes from perfectionism.
-From here your therapist will develop with you an individualized treatment plan to address OCD.
+From here your therapist will work with you to develop an individualized treatment plan to address OCD.

-Your therapist will help you learn strategies to cope with OCD.
+Your therapist will help you learn and develop strategies to cope with OCD.
 Some of these are educating yourself about OCD, practicing skills at home that you have learned in therapy, decreasing social isolation, practicing relaxation skills, and joining support groups.
 The good news is that OCD in children and adults is highly treatable if you receive professional help and work on following your therapist’s and doctor’s recommendations.